2025 Inter Miami CF season: Match results

 The MLS regular season schedule was released on December 19, 2024.
-Inter Miami CF will play 34 matches—17 at home and 17 away—primarily against the 14 other teams in the Eastern Conference; the team will also play six opponents from the Western Conference.
-The regular season included a break for the FIFA Club World Cup in June and no break for the 2025 Leagues Cup in August.
+Inter Miami CF played 34 matches—17 at home and 17 away—primarily against the 14 other teams in the Eastern Conference; the team also played six opponents from the Western Conference.
+The regular season included a break for the 2025 FIFA Club World Cup in June, but no break for the 2025 Leagues Cup in August.